Penn State Beaver offers lots of clubs and organizations. Getting involved is easy!

 There's a great leadership opportunity for you in Penn State Beaver's Harmony Hall!

 Join the Residence Hall Advisory Council (RHAC) to assist in planning activities in Harmony Hall and offering suggestions to make the campus the best it can be.
-If you're interested or would like more details, please talk with a Resident Assistant (RA) or contact Residence Life Coordinators Parker Goolsby or Jen Toof.
+If you're interested or would like more details, please talk with a Resident Assistant (RA) or contact Jen Toof, coordinator of student activities and residence life, 724-773-3947.

 Student Government Association (SGA)

 This group is the voice of the Penn State Beaver student population and consists of an Executive Board (president, vice president, secretary, and treasurer) as well as 20 representatives, i.e. five from each of the current standing classes.